18F/identity-eks/README.md

 ## How to set up a cluster

+XXX

 ## How to make changes to a cluster

+XXX

+## Management of multiple clusters

+XXX

 ## Getting Logs

+XXX

 ## Accessing pods

+XXX

 ## Security

+XXX

+# TODO
+* get email (SES) working
+* get assets/external hostnames working (s3/cloudfront? short term might be to pass in lb name somehow and use that)
+* get ACM or LE issuing certs
+* figure out how to get idp using SSL (puma, probably)
+* get pivcac going (could we make this be on all hosts?)
+* try to bug people into making config for the idp less crazy
+* get dashboard going so we can see how the cluster is doing with memory/CPU
+* get ALB ingress controller working instead of ELB?
+* find automated way to upgrade cluster node images besides going to the console and clicking the button
+* get ELK using SSL
+* get ELK importing from cloudtrail/cloudwatch
+* get alerting going:  elastalert?  metrics from newrelic or prometheus?
+* get outbound filtering going (https://monzo.com/blog/controlling-outbound-traffic-from-kubernetes)
+* figure out if we really need an IDP for everything, or if we can use IAM roles with port forwarding or a cert-auth proxy instead
+* really look at the somewhat baroque terraform state stuff that was basically lifted from identity-devops and see if we can make it less baroque
+* set up a "hub" cluster that manages the permanent clusters (basically, just set up IAM role and run deploy.sh)
+* Figure out how to buff up CI pipeline so that it does container scanning and does builds/tests when the base images are updated
+* Figure out how to get kms correlation engine going:  send kms logs into cloudwatch?
+Rework engine to slurp from ELK?
+* make sure WAF is going on our services
+* clean up clamav logging (no noise)
+* dig into falco and make it's alerts useful to us (good canaries, no noise)